MicrosoftDocs/azure-docs/articles/cosmos-db/configure-synapse-link.md

 1. [Create a new Azure account](create-sql-api-dotnet.md#create-account), or select an existing Azure Cosmos DB account.

-1. Navigate to your Azure Cosmos DB account and open the **Azure Synapse Link** under Intergrations in the left pane.
+1. Navigate to your Azure Cosmos DB account and open the **Azure Synapse Link** under Integrations in the left pane.

 1. Select **Enable**.
 This process can take 1 to 5 minutes to complete.